jlszn/spark-scala-course/README.md

-# spark-scala-course
+## spark-scala-course

-A set of exercices from the Apache Spark 2 with Scala course.
+A set of exercices from the "Apache Spark 2 with Scala" course.

+- Scala
+- Apache Spark